Skip to content

 Common questions

-Signs include difficulty holding a pencil, slow or illegible writing, hand fatigue, poor letter formation, or reluctance to write.
-An occupational therapist can assess your child's fine motor skills and writing patterns to determine whether therapy would help.
-They cannot diagnose conditions like dysgraphia or ADHD, but can identify specific skill gaps and recommend support strategies.
+Signs include difficulty holding a pencil, poor letter formation, slow writing speed, hand fatigue, or reluctance to write.
+An occupational therapist at OTS: AAAS can assess your child's fine motor skills, posture, and writing patterns to determine whether therapy would help.
+Assessment doesn't require a prior diagnosis—it focuses on identifying your child's specific strengths and areas for development.

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →